BluetrainMobile/Bluetrain.io-Sync/README.md

 The templates directory only recognizes .html files.
 The includes folder accepts any type of text based file (CSS, JS, etc).

 ### Available Liquid Tags
 Bluetrain.io templates use the Liquid Templating Engine.
-The following tags are current available.
+The following tags are current available:
 ```
 {% region id:MyRegion %} <!-- Create a section of the template which is editable in the Page Editor -->
 {% template title:TemplateTitle %} <!-- Write the contents of another template -->